Find Cheap Flights to Tacloban from $ 46 with eDreams

 How much does a flight to Tacloban cost?

-At eDreams you can find flights from Sydney to Tacloban starting from $372, with an average price of $532.
-If you depart from other cities such as Melbourne, you can find tickets from $450, and from Brisbane starting from $670, according to data from the last 72 hours.
+At eDreams you can find flights from Brisbane to Tacloban starting from $542, with an average price of $752.
+If you depart from other cities such as Cairns, you can find tickets from $756, and from Perth starting from $774, according to data from the last 72 hours.

 Filter by